 Ms Blumenstein began her journalism career at the Tampa Tribune, and then later moved to Gannett Newspapers and Newsday, where she covered breaking news and the New York State legislature.
 She received a 1993 New York Newswomen’s Award for best deadline writing for her coverage of the aftermath of the Long Island Railroad shootings.
 She joined the Journal in 1995 as a reporter in the Detroit bureau.

-Ms Blumenstein co-founded and moderated the Journal’s Women in the Economy Task Force, a select group of business executives and experts who convened a data-driven examination of the competitiveness of women in the workforce.
+In 2011, Ms Blumenstein co-founded and moderated the Journal’s Women in the Economy Task Force, a select group of business executives and experts who convened a data-driven examination of the competitiveness of women in the workforce.
 She holds a Bachelor’s degree in Economics and Social Science from the University of Michigan, where she was editor-in-chief of the Michigan Daily.

 Joanna Coles is a content strategist who sits on the board of directors of Snap Inc. She is also creative advisor to CBS News, and executive producer of ABC Freeform’s scripted drama, “The Bold Type”, now in its third season and inspired by her career.
 She was previously Chief Content Officer of Hearst Magazines, overseeing content and editorial partnerships for 300 magazines globally.